 - 1. A member must be 8 years (Youth age) old to show market poultry. - 2.
 Showmanship will be required to show in Market and in the breed classes - 3.
-Total cage limit 5 cages per Youth member (includes market pen) - 4.
-All poultry must be at the fair for the entire week, showmanship and market poultry are part of the exhibitor's cage limit. - Young bird hatched in the year of the fair, old bird hatched any previous year (12 months or older) Cock - 1 year and over Hen - 1 year and over Cockerel - under 1 year Pullet - under 1 year - 6.
-All breeding stock and market poultry must be owned by the exhibitor - 7.
-All breeding stock must be checked in, Pullorum tested and housed in the 4-H poultry barn on Sunday of fair week. - 8.
-All market poultry pens must be checked in , weighed and housed in the 4-H poultry barn on Sunday of fair week.
+Total cage limit 3 cages per Youth member (includes market pen) - 4.
+All poultry must be at the fair for the entire week, showmanship and market poultry are part of the exhibitor's cage limit. - Young bird hatched in the year of the fair, old bird hatched any previous year (12 months or older) Cock - 1 year and over Hen - 1 year and over Cockerel - under 1 year - 6.
+All poultry must be owned by the exhibitor - 8.
+All market poultry pens must be checked in, weighed, and housed in the poultry barn on Sunday of fair week.